rencampbell/100_Days_of_Code/day16/README.md

 -Modifying Object Attributes and Calling Methods

 ## Activities executed:
+As practice:\
-A program was created using Python's'turtle' module, which moved the turtle forward 100 paces\
+-A program was created using Python's'turtle' module, which moved the turtle forward 100 paces\
+-A pokemon information table was created using the 'prettytable' module\

 A virtual coffee machine was created according to the following specifications:\
 -Promts the user to select a beverage from predetermined list\